- Basic information

 Book launch Spinal cord injuries - Causes, consequences, care organization

-On May 30.5.2019, XNUMX, we were happy and a little relieved to celebrate the publication of a book summarizing the issue of spinal cord injury.
-Under the leadership of the main author of the book, co-authors and those who helped the spinal with writing met in Prague - Nové Butovice.
-Thank you very much and book good luck!
+On May 30, 5, we celebrated with joy and a little relief the publication of a book summarizing the issue of spinal cord injury.
+Under the guidance of the main author of the book, the co-authors and those who helped the author with the writing met in Prague - Nový Butovice.
+Thanks everyone and good luck with the book!

 http://www.galen.cz/idistrik/vydav/?page[book]=5791